Member tool: CIPD Buddy BETA

 Essential points

-• The minimum amount of annual leave which an employer must provide to a full-time worker is currently 28 days a year (or 5.6 weeks).
+• The minimum holiday entitlement that an employer must provide to a full-time worker is 28 days a year (or 5.6 weeks).

-• The rules extend to employees and all workers covered by the Working Time Regulations 1998, including agency workers.
+• Statutory holiday entitlement applies to all workers covered by the Working Time Regulations 1998.
+These regulations include agency workers, plus irregular hours and part-year workers.

 Disclaimer